logo for gamblingteachers.com

 Well , you will win approximately $70 if you stand with your 20!
 That’s a big difference.
 And if you split your two ten-valued cards against the dealers 10 upcard (yes, I have seen players do this), you will now win five dollars for every $100 bet in this situation from an expected $56 dollars had you stood on your 20.
 That’s a huge difference.

-Here’s another example of how the proper decisions can affect your monetary expectations.
+Here’s another example of how the proper blackjack decisions can affect your monetary expectations.
 All casinos I'm familiar with offer insurance.

 If the dealer is showing an ace, you can make a bet that is up to half your original wager that the dealer will indeed have a ten-valued card under his ace and therefore a blackjack.
 (Whenever a dealer shows an ace she will call out: “Insurance!” and give players the opportunity to make this bet.)
 The insurance bet pays off at 2-1.

 At first this seems like an attractive proposition -- after all the dealer has a pretty good chance to have that ten-valued card as there are four ten-valued cards for every 13 cards in the deck.
 And the casino is paying you two to one if you win the wager!
 But hold it a moment.
 If there are four ten-valued cards for every 13 cards, that means there are nine non-ten-valued cards - cards that will make you lose your insurance bet.
-So let’s see how that works out.
+So let’s see how that blackjack decisions works.

 Let’s say that you are betting $20 per hand.